kit-data-manager/webpage/index.markdown

 target="ro-crate-java/index.html"
 background="assets/images/ro-crate-java_logo.svg"
 title="ro-crate-java"
-subtitle="a library to package and link all your research data." content="Using ro-crate-java, you can create and modify research packages (RO-Crates).
+subtitle="A library to package and link all your research data" content="Using ro-crate-java, you can create and modify research packages (RO-Crates).
 These packages allow you to describe your research machine-readable and human-readable, making it FAIR.
 Build this functionality into your applications or use it directly."
 %}
 </div>